MouseBiteLabs/Game-Boy-MBC5-Cartridge/README.md

 ## Board Configurations

 The board comes with seven sets of jumper pads for solder bridges.
-SJ1, SJ2, SJ3, and SJ4 require you to solder bridge the middle pad either to the top or bottom pads, or left or right pads.
+SJ1, SJ2, SJ3, and SJ4 require you to solder bridge the middle pad either to the left or right pads.
 SJ7 is configured by either leaving the pads unsoldered or bridging them with solder.
 Here are the situations where you need to add solder bridges.

 ### SRAM Size Selection (SJ1 and SJ2)